 On the matter of greeting the Lord, if we only focus on watching the sky for the Lord to descend on a cloud without listening at all to the voice of God and seeking the Holy Spirit’s speech to the churches, but blindly listen to the pastors and elders’ word, and designate all testimonies of the Lord’s return in the flesh as falsehood, aren’t we going against the Bible?
 What does it say in the Bible?
 The apostle John stated clearly: “For many deceivers are entered into the world, who confess not that Jesus Christ is come in the flesh.
 This is a deceiver and an antichrist” (2Jn 1:7).
 “And every spirit that confesses not that Jesus Christ is come in the flesh is not of God: and this is that spirit of antichrist, whereof you have heard that it should come; and even now already is it in the world” (1Jn 4:3).
 Are the religious pastors and elders’ denial and condemnation of the incarnation of God consistent with the Bible?
 They claim that all testimonies about the Lord’s return as incarnate are false.
 Aren’t these deceptive words?
 If we go by the apostle John’s words, aren’t the religious pastors and elders who deny the incarnation antichrists?
 If you all listen to the deceptive nonsense spread by the pastors and elders, will you be able to greet the Lord?
 Can you see the appearance of God?
 Can you be brought before God like the wise virgins?

 How can the appearance and work of God be found at all?
 Almighty God says, “He who is God incarnate shall possess the essence of God, and He who is God incarnate shall possess the expression of God.
 Since God becomes flesh, He shall bring forth the work He intends to do, and since God becomes flesh, He shall express what He is, and shall be able to bring the truth to man, bestow life upon him, and point the way for him.
 Flesh that does not have the essence of God is decidedly not the incarnate God; of this there is no doubt.
 If man intends to inquire into whether it is God’s incarnate flesh, then he must corroborate this from the disposition He expresses and the words He speaks.
 Which is to say, to corroborate whether or not it is God’s incarnate flesh, and whether or not it is the true way, one must discriminate on the basis of His essence.
 And so, in determining whether it is the flesh of God incarnate, the key lies in His essence (His work, His utterances, His disposition, and many other aspects), rather than external appearance.
-If man scrutinizes only His external appearance, and as a result overlooks His essence, this shows that man is benighted and ignorant” (Preface to The Word Appears in the Flesh).
+If man scrutinizes only His external appearance, and as a result overlooks His essence, this shows that man is benighted and ignorant” (The Word, Vol. 1.
+The Appearance and Work of God.
+Preface).